bbqz007/xw/doc/CARootLayer.md

 you can easily use [CAAnimation](CAAnimation.md)

 ### WTL mode
-you should use `static void CARootLayer::init(WTL::CAppModule*,,,)` to init the Core Animation Engine with WTL.
+you should use `static void CARootLayer::init(WTL::CAppModule*)` to init the Core Animation Engine with WTL.

 this mode you should not handle anything. otherwise you should handle many stuffs by hand.